CrunchyData/postgres-operator/docs/content/installation/metrics/other/ansible/uninstalling-metrics.md

 ---
-title: "Uninstalling the Metrics Infrastructure"
+title: "Uninstalling the Monitoring Infrastructure"
 date:
 draft: false
 weight: 41
 ---

-# Uninstalling the Metrics Infrastructure
+# Uninstalling the Monitoring Infrastructure

-The following assumes the proper [prerequisites are satisfied][ansible-prerequisites] we can now uninstall the PostgreSQL Operator Metrics infrastructure.
+The following assumes the proper [prerequisites are satisfied][ansible-prerequisites] we can now uninstall the PostgreSQL Operator Monitoring infrastructure.

 First, it is recommended to use the playbooks tagged with the same version of the Metrics infratructure currently deployed.